sajari/website-search-integration/README.md

 There are 4 types of integration:

-* [*inline*](#inline) (search box, results).
+* [*inline*](#inline): search box, results.
 Interface is embedded directly into a page (or pages) on your website, for instance a dedicated search page with a search box + results.

-* [*overlay*](#overlay) (full page overlay, search box, results).
+* [*overlay*](#overlay): full page overlay, search box, results.
 Interface appears as an overlay on top of the current page.
 Can be used to search without leaving the page.

-* [*search box*](#search-box) (search box).
+* [*search box*](#search-box): search box.
 Typical usage includes being embedded into headers and menus.

-* [*dynamic content*](#dynamic-content) (results).
+* [*dynamic content*](#dynamic-content): results.
 Typically used to show similar or popular content.

-It's possible to use multiple integrations, for instance: have a *searchbox* in the header of your site, which then redirects to an *inline* search results page when triggered.

-The easiest way to get one is to generate it from your [Sajari Console](#https://www.sajari.com/console/).
+The easiest way to get one is to generate it from your [Sajari Console](https://www.sajari.com/console/).
 The integration will come with helper functions and be pre-filled with your configuration.

+It's possible to use [multiple integrations](#multiple-integrations) on the same site/page.
+For instance: have a search box in the header of your site, which then redirects to an inline search results page when triggered.

-**NOTE: The code examples in this readme assume you've generated an interface from the console as doing so will include extra functions in the JS snippet which are referenced in the following examples.**
+**NOTE: The code examples in this README assume integrations have been generated from the [Console](https://www.sajari.com/console/collections/install).
+Generated interfaces include a handful of [helper functions](#helper-functions) which are referenced in the following examples.**

 ### Inline